Embedding Arithmetic of Multimodal Queries for Image Retrieval: Abstract

 Latent text representations exhibit geometric regularities, such as the famous analogy: \textit{queen} is to \textit{king} what \textit{woman} is to \textit{man}.
 Such structured semantic relations were not demonstrated on image representations.
 Recent works aiming at bridging this semantic gap embed images and text into a multimodal space, enabling the transfer of text-defined transformations to the image modality.

-We introduce the SIMAT dataset to evaluate the task of text-driven image transformation.
-SIMAT contains 6k images and 18k ``transformation queries'' that aims at either replacing scene elements or changing their pairwise relationships.
-The goal is to retrieve an image consistent with the (source image, transformation) query.
+We introduce the SIMAT dataset to evaluate the task of Image Retrieval with Multimodal queries.
+SIMAT contains 6k images and 18k textual transformation queries that aim at either replacing scene elements or changing pairwise relationships between scene elements.
+The goal is to retrieve an image consistent with the (source image, text transformation) query.
 We use an image/text matching oracle (OSCAR) to assess whether the image transformation is successful.
 The SIMAT dataset will be publicly available.

-We use SIMAT to show that vanilla CLIP multimodal embeddings are not very well suited for text-driven image transformation, but that a simple finetuning on the COCO dataset can bring dramatic improvements.
-We also study whether it is beneficial to leverage the geometric properties of pretrained universal sentence encoders (FastText, LASER and LaBSE).
+We use SIMAT to evaluate the geometric properties of multimodal embedding spaces trained with an image/text matching objective, like CLIP.
+We show that vanilla CLIP embeddings are not very well suited to transform images with delta vectors, but that a simple finetuning on the COCO dataset can bring dramatic improvements.
+We also study whether it is beneficial to leverage pretrained universal sentence encoders (FastText, LASER and LaBSE).